13 of the Toughest LEGO Sets to Build

 10. Statue Of Liberty (2889 pieces)

 You’d be hard pressed to find one of these Statue of Liberty sets on sale at its RRP of $280 anymore.
-The product has been out for 16 years now, and second hand copies are now going for closer to $2,800 on Ebay.
-With 2,899 pieces – most of which are green and very mini – it’s a challenge for even the most skilled LEGO builders.
+The product has been out for 16 years now, and second hand copies are now going for $700-$2,800 on Ebay.
+With over 2,800 pieces – most of which are green and very mini – it’s a challenge for even the most skilled LEGO builders.
 It was the biggest set ever at the time of its release in the year 2000.

 12. Grand Carousel (3263 pieces)